Arrays!

 Activities:

-Use variables, arrays, and loops to accomplish the following tasks using as few lines of code as possible.
+Use variables, arrays, and loops to complete the following tasks using as few lines of code as possible.
 Save your scripts in a folder called Arrays.